raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 ### UID has no rights to read ###

-Another possibility is that the Unix uid you are using has no right to see the file.
+Another possibility is that the Unix UID you are using has no right to see the file.
 The "error" node in the `/augeas` tree will tell you so, with a message such as:

 	/augeas/files/etc/sudoers/error = "read_failed"
 	/augeas/files/etc/sudoers/error/message = "Permission denied"